oak-indexing/jackrabbit-oak/oak-run/README.md

     --collect-garbage       - Execute garbage collection on the data store.
 If only mark phase to be run specify a true parameter.
     --check-consistency     - List all the missing blobs by doing a consistency check.
+    --dump-ref              - List all the blob references in the node store --dump-id               - List all the ids in the data store

 The following options are available: